ericdevcire/StripTease/README.md

 ### Included FX chains

-Nine ready-made chains are provided in `FXChains/`, each pairing a mapped panel with its plugin:
+Nine ready-made chains are provided in `FXChains/`, each pairing a mapped panel with a specific plugin.

+> [!NOTE]
+> These chains are pre-linked with plugins I use regularly in my own workflow.
+Even if you don't own these exact plugins, you still get the huge benefit of a fully constructed, ready-to-use panel layout.
+You can simply load the chain, insert your own preferred plugin, and use the *Learn plugin parameter* function to re-link the existing knobs to your plugin of choice.

 | Chain | Plugin | Panel |
 | --- | --- | --- |